PedroRiverop/PedroRiverop/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/PedroRiverop](https://github.com/PedroRiverop)

-🧠 **¿Qué me inspira?**
+🧠 **What drives me?**
-- Resolver problemas con elegancia técnica.
+- Solving problems with technical elegance.
-- Aprender algo nuevo cada día.
+- Learning something new every day.
-- Colaborar con mentes brillantes en proyectos emocionantes.
+- Collaborating with brilliant minds on exciting projects.

-🎯 **Áreas de Interés:**
+🎯 **Areas of Interest:**
-- **Desarrollo de Software:** Backend y Frontend.
+- **Software Development:** Backend and Frontend.
-- **IoT y Automatización:** Conectando el mundo físico con el digital.
+- **IoT and Automation:** Connecting the physical world to the digital.
-- **Data Science:** Encontrando historias en los datos.
+- **Data Science:** Finding stories hidden in data.

-  ## 🌟 Proyectos Destacados
+  ## 🌟 Featured Projects

 📌 **CERBRO 27001(#)**